jimmed/playlist-app/README.md

 # Playlist

-This is a music aggregation app.
+Playlist is a music aggregation app.
 Connect one or more external accounts to get a combined playlist of all your favorite songs.

 ## Roadmap

 ### App boilerplate (v0.0)

-- [ ] Editor config
+- [x] Editor config
-- [ ] Package.json
+- [x] Package.json
 - [ ] Electron application
  - [ ] React/Redux/Router
 - [ ] Webpack/babel build process (no styles for now)